Vin Santo: Related DOCs

 Offida DOC in Marche, includes 19 comuni within the region but only 2 are allowed to produce Vin Santo.
 The wine must have a minimal alcohol content of 12% and be aged for at least 3 and half years prior to release.
 The wine must be composed of at least 85% of Passerina with the remaining 15% coming from local white grape varieties.

-Trentino DOC is a large province wide DOC covering the entire province of Trentino.
+Trentino DOC is a large province wide DOC covering the whole autonomous province of Trento.
 The Vino Santo sub-zone (not to be confused with Vin Santo wine) covers the Valle dei Laghi area, using 100% Nosiola grapes air-dried for up to 6 months when they become affected by noble rot.
-Vinification takes up to 3 years to reach 12-13% abv.
+Vinification takes up to 3 years to reach 12–13% abv.
 Most producers age the wine for 7–10 years but the minimum is 3 years.